Learn how to do AI Image Generation..

 Once you wrap your head around these, that spaghetti starts to make sense.
 And never forget, images generated by ComfyUI CONTAIN THE WORKFLOW.
 Well, usually.
 You can drop any ComfyUI-generated image directly into a ComfyUI tab in your browser and Boom!
 The entire workflow is recreated.
 Hit Queue and you're off again.

 You add features as you go; as your understanding increases, so does your repertoire of useful nodes.
 Or vice-versa; whichever suits your learning style.
 I have a zillion available nodes**, but only a few dozen I actually understand enough to use productively.
 As I learn new nodes, possibilities increase.
 It already seems limitless.
 And so it goes.
-With technology as fast-moving as this, there's definitely something warm and fuzzy about trying new things the very day they are released into the world; like I did with Stable Cascade.
+With technology as fast-moving as this, there's definitely something warm and fuzzy about trying new things the very day they are released into the world; Stable Cascade, SVD, and so on.
 Anyone with fairly basic tech can do this now, almost any day.

 This is better than hoping some interface and/or extension developer somewhere is going to write you into the loop.
 Maybe.
 Instead install ComfyUI and get familiar with it.
 Spend enough time there and you may just come to like it, a lot.
 It's also leaner and way faster than A111 and other Gradio interfaces, at least on the three rigs I've run comparisons (i.e. my old rig, my old rig + upgraded GPU, and finally my completely upgraded rig).